-Policy 1.1.2: Residential development within low-lying areas subject to flooding shall meet flood insurance standards of elevation and be limited to densities that permit safe evacuation.

-Policy 1.1.3: Availability of public facilities and services shall be concurrent with the impacts of new development and shall meet established level of service standards.
-In redevelopment areas, the City shall assist in correcting existing deficiencies as funds become available.

-Policy 1.1.4: New development shall be permitted only where adequate drainage and stormwater management, open space, and traffic flow and parking are provided.
-In redevelopment areas, the City shall assist in correcting existing deficiencies as funds become available.

-Policy 1.1.5: The timing of new development in the annexed areas shall coincide with the provision of infrastructure, transportation and other public services such as schools, parks etc., in a financially feasible manner.
+- Policy 1.1.2: Residential development within low-lying areas subject to flooding shall meet flood insurance standards of elevation and be limited to densities that permit safe evacuation. - Policy 1.1.3: Property located within the Coastal High Hazard Area (CHHA) shall be developed or redeveloped subject to maximum density and intensity limitations according to Policy 8.5.7 of this Plan. - Policy 1.1.4: Availability of public facilities and services shall be concurrent with the impacts of new development and shall meet established level of service standards.
+In redevelopment areas, the City shall assist in correcting existing deficiencies as funds become available. - Policy 1.1.5: New development shall be permitted only where adequate drainage and stormwater management, open space, and traffic flow and parking are provided.
+In redevelopment areas, the City shall assist in correcting existing deficiencies as funds become available. - Policy 1.1.6: The timing of new development in the annexed areas shall coincide with the provision of infrastructure, transportation and other public services such as schools, parks etc., in a financially feasible manner.